 When detecting these signs, you have a solid basis to renegotiate the price.
 Be straightforward to point out that the price they offer is not commensurate with the actual follower quality.
 This is an important step to bring the contract value to a realistic level.

-Price negotiation in Booking KOL/KOC is an art.
+Price Negotiation in Booking KOL/KOC is an art.
 You shouldn't push the price too low making the partner lose interest, but also absolutely don't accept the first price right away.
 The principle is \”win-win\”, both parties benefit based on real value.

-Prepare market data in advance as negotiation basis.
-For example: \”With the current engagement rate 3% in the beauty industry, the average market price ranges from X to Y. Your proposed price is 40% higher than the average\”.
+Prepare market data in advance as a negotiation basis.
+For example: \”With the current engagement rate of 3% in the beauty industry, the average market price ranges from X to Y. Your proposed price is 40% higher than the average\”.

 Below are the red flags you need to be wary of when receiving a rate card: